pharo-graphics/Bloc/src/Bloc-Geometry.package/BlGeometryElement.class/README.md

-I represent a geometry element that support attachment points.
-I can contain other elements to provide support deep customization
+I am a root class of geometry elements - elements driven by geometry anchors.